nlsynth/karuta/docs/introduction.rst

      }
    }

-The code above will generate a Verilog file like as follows.
+The code above will be converted to a Verilog file like as follows.
 The top module xorshift32 has an output port *'o'*, so you can connect the port to other parts of your design.

 .. code-block:: none